13 Streets: Redevelopment

 Due to deteriorating building conditions, since 2014-15 redevelopment of the 13 Streets have been proposed by the Urban Renewal Authority.
 But due to lack of sufficient funds, and various difficulties including safety hazards from the adjacent Ma Tau Kok Gas Plant, redevelopment plans have been delayed.

 Residents' opinions on the 13 streets redevelopment have been mixed.
 Some residents who have been living there since the 1960s oppose the redevelopment, saying that they are used to their established communities.
-Conversely, In 2024 a DAB campaign to urge authorities to speed up the redevelopment process has amassed 1000 signatures from To Kwa Wan residents.
-Some residents blame the government's neglect to the deteriorating conditions of the flats, fearing another similar collapse after a collapse in 2014.
+Conversely, in 2024, a DAB campaign to urge authorities to speed up the redevelopment process amassed 1000 signatures from To Kwa Wan residents.
+Some residents blame the deteriorating conditions of the flats on the government's neglect, fearing a similar disaster to the collapse in 2010.